mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

 ========================================
-Tracking Experiments with Local Database
+Tracking Experiments with a Local Database
 ========================================

-In this tutorial, you will learn how to use local database to track your experiment metadata with MLflow.
-By default, MLflow Tracking logs run to local files, which may cause some frustration due to fractured small files and lack of simple access interface.
-Also, if you are using Python, you can use SQLite that runs upon local file (e.g. ``mlruns.db``) and has a built-in client ``sqlite3``, eliminating the effort to install any additional dependencies and setting up database server.
+In this tutorial, you will learn how to use a local database to track your experiment metadata with MLflow.
+By default, MLflow Tracking logs run data to local files, which may cause some frustration due to fractured small files and the lack of a simple access interface.
+Also, if you are using Python, you can use SQLite that runs upon your local file system (e.g. ``mlruns.db``) and has a built-in client ``sqlite3``, eliminating the effort to install any additional dependencies and setting up database server.

 Get Started
 ===========